 Chopped fresh parsley

-Spaghetti water or water (you can also use red wine)
+Pasta water or water (you can also use red wine)

 Worcestershire sauce

-Basil and pecorino to serve
+Basil and Pecorino to serve

 Vegetable oil substitute with olive oil